 Cleaning a cast iron grill, especially if you haven't done it in quite some time, can be a messy job.
-Spread out some newspaper, a drop cloth, or a tarp where you'll be cleaning and place the grill in the center.
+Spread out some newspaper, a drop cloth or a tarp where you'll be cleaning and place the grill in the center.
 This will prevent having to remove stains from the patio or deck.
-Wearing rubber gloves will protect your hands and nails from the messy job.
+Wearing rubber gloves will protect your hands and nails during the chore.

-Fill a second bucket with plain hot water for rinsing.
+Fill a second bucket with clean hot water for rinsing.

 Empty the Grill

 If you have a charcoal cast iron grill, it should be completely cool and all of the charcoal embers and ashes should be safely removed.